 Dinner Basket Conversations

-The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Residence.
-Conversation topics have varied over the past few years.
-Some examples of topics include Healthy Relationships with Substances, Anxiety and Depression, Mental Health Issues, Healthy Sexuality and Sexual Violence.
+The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the Tenth Street Student Housing in Nelson.

 Campuses Across Canada